SpinbitZ/cycle-mvi/README.md

 See [Anatomy of a JavaScript MV* Framework](https://www.sitepoint.com/anatomy-javascript-mv-framework/).

 #### Note on Reactive vs. Interactive Programming
-The "[reactive][] programming" paradigm has been around for decades, but has gained buzzword status for Web developers recently with success in various popular UI frameworks, such as Facebook's [ReactJS][], and Netflix' use of [RxJS][].
+The "[reactive][] programming" paradigm has been around for decades, but has gained buzzword status for Web developers recently with the success of various popular UI frameworks, such as Facebook's [ReactJS][], and Netflix' use of [RxJS][].
 The reason that reactive is so popular—as the evangelicals will tell you—is because it directly and simply cuts down the complexity of the UI interactions.

 It does this partly by simplifying the types or directions of control by preferring only one, namely the `reactive` one.
 This pushes the architecture towards a [unidirectional data-flow][], see below.

 But the `reactive` approach also simplifies the UI because each component becomes responsible for its own actions only.
 Responsibility regarding the component becomes encapsulated within the component itself.
-This increases encapsulation and [separation of concerns][] because components need to know little if anything about each other.
+This increases [separation of concerns][] because components need to know little if anything about each other.
 What components really care about is the changing state of the application, which is extracted in the flow through the model.

 For more on how reactive patterns simplify data-flow, see this [Reactive Primer][].

 ### MVI as Mirror of the UI Data-Cycle

 There is a new MV* pattern, however: a "[reactive MVC][]" which is growing in the JS dev community.
 It is called "model, view, intent" or [MVI][].
 And because to me it feels the cleanest and simplest—and because it expresses the ideal of a reactive and unidirectional data-flow—it will be explored herein as the design pattern for organizing user-interactions, as simply and cleanly as possible.
-Essentially it is the design pattern which follows simply from the UI datacycle itself.
+Essentially it is the design pattern which follows directly from the UI datacycle itself, as a smaller sub-cycle.

 #### MVI is IMV